BayesFlare/bayesflare/docs/source/scripts.rst

 By default the noise standard deviation in the data is calculated using the :func:`.estimate_noise_ps` method (with `estfrac` = 0.5).

-The default odds ratio calculation assumes a sliding analysis window of 55 time bins and
+The default odds ratio calculation assumes a sliding analysis window of 55 time bins and:
  * a signal model consisting of a flare (with :math:`0 < \tau_g \leq 1800` seconds, :math:`0 < \tau_g \leq 3600` seconds and :math:`\tau_g \leq \tau_e`)
    *and* a 4th order polynomial variation,
  * a noise model consisting of a 4th order polynomial *or* a polynomial *and* a positive or negative impulse